 More Puerto Rico: The law firm McConnell Valdés, on behalf of the power company Engie North America, has tapped the firm Cumberland North America for work related to the island's energy system.

-“You’ve got a geopolitical mega storm coming in May.”— Oil analyst Bob McNally, quoted in the Houston Chronicle
+“You’ve got a geopolitical mega storm coming in May.”

 The context: McNally, president of the Rapidan Group, is talking about looming events including the next White House decision on Iran energy sanctions.
 He expanded on the comment too, saying via Twitter: